 Salt Lake City’s airport experienced rapid growth in 1984 when Western Airlines relocated its operational hub there from the then overcrowded Denver Stapleton Airport.
 Western and Delta merged in 1987 and SLC continued to grow as a hub for the combined airlines.
 Delta now accounts for more than 60% of the airport’s total passengers with about 60% of those passengers making connections.
 For those not making connections, the airport is 8 miles, or about 15 minutes drive time, west of downtown Salt Lake City off Interstate 80.

 Salt Lake City International Airport has begun opening a new $4.1 billion passenger terminal constructed in place of the previous terminal.
 The new facilities are made up of a single central terminal containing check-in and baggage claim for all airlines.

-Originally planned for completion in 2024, the airport is using reduced passenger demand caused by COVID-19 to finish the project by as much as two years earlier and, in the process, save $300 million in construction costs.
+Originally planned for completion in 2024, the airport is using reduced passenger demand caused by COVID-19 to finish the project as much as two years earlier than planned and, in the process, save $300 million in construction costs.

 For current updates on ‘The New SLC’ construction project, click here.